 Other considerations for all SAT or ACT test-takers:

-Is answering fewer questions in more detail better for you?
-Again, opt for the SAT.
+2. Is answering fewer questions in more detail better for you?
+The SAT may be the right choice for you.
 The ACT has more questions, but you can answer them quicker than similar questions on the SAT.

 If you are still not sure about which test to take, why not take a few practice tests?
 There are many ACT test prep sites offering free ACT practice tests.
 ACT Academy provides a collection of free, personalized learning resources to help you score higher on the exam.
 You can find more ACT test prep options on the ACT site.